 When your sprinkler system is on, you expect for water to come out.
 But if water is still spewing from the sprinkler head once your system is off, there’s an underlying issue at play.
 Sprinkler heads can malfunction due to old age, heavy foot traffic, run-ins with lawnmowers, or even manufacturing errors.

 Whatever the cause, fixing a sprinkler head leak often requires replacing broken parts within the head or replacing the entire unit.
-With the know-how and right tools, a DIY sprinkler head job can take 4 to 6 hours.
+First, you’ll need a shovel to dig around the area, which will allow you to access the entire sprinkler head.

-The condition of your sprinkler pipes play a vital role in how water distributes throughout your irrigation system.
+The condition of your sprinkler pipes plays a vital role in how water distributes throughout your irrigation system.
 If pipes become clogged with vegetative debris, water flow can become restricted and impact water pressure.
 An increase of pressure can cause leaking.

 For minor clogs, cleaning out your sprinkler pipes may stop the leaking.
 Severe blockages might require removing the pipes before you can clean them.
 In other cases, clogged pipes may be unsalvageable and need to be replaced altogether.
 If you suspect a severe clog in your sprinkler system, don’t hesitate to hire a local sprinkler repair professional to resolve the problem.